-If someone is ill and getting worse, do not wait for a rash, symptoms can appear in any order.
-Some may not appear at all, get medical help urgently.
-If you can't get in touch with your doctor, or are still worried after getting advice, trust your instincts and attend the emergency department of your nearest hospital.
+If someone is ill and getting worse, do not wait for a rash as symptoms can appear in any order and some may not appear at all, so get medical help urgently.
+If you can't get in touch with your doctor, or are still worried after getting advice, trust your instincts and go to the emergency department of your nearest hospital.